cyanidesugar/docs/doc_posts/_faq-general/install-extension.md

 num: 1.1
 ---

 Extensions are meant to add new functionality to LioranBoard.
-They're made be the LioranBoard community.
+They're made by the LioranBoard community.

 {% include alert.html text="Extensions live in your Transmitter.
 If you update your Transmitter, you must reinstall all the extensions." type="warning" %}